Choosing a Database Management System: HBase vs Cassandra

 - Operational simplicity

 As for the benefits, Cassandra is praised for its flexible data distribution, ACID support, and flexible data storage.
 As well, Cassandra displays a fast and reliable performance which is great for e-commerce and real-time sensor data handling.
+This is due to the fact that Cassandra performs impressively fast writes and is able to store an overwhelming amount of data while maintaining the read efficiency.

 The similarities between HBase and Cassandra